Internship Farm Internship

 •Harvest and preserve produce

-•Harvest garlic in the spring, plant garlic in the fall
+•Harvest garlic in the spring, and plant it in the fall

 •Learn about and experience organic pest control

 •Prepare for and facilitate the CSA share program

 •Use a hoop house, greenhouse, and grow dome for season extension

 •Work intermittently with programs to incorporate children into the garden